HWilliams-PHE/pygom/_sources/md/getting_started.md

 Please see the (contribution guidance)[../../CONTRIBUTING.md] which outlines:
 - required information for raising issues;
 - the process by which code contributions should be incorporated;
-- what is required by additions to PyGOM, including how to add to the jupyterbook;
+- what is required by pull requests to PyGOM, including how to add to the documentation;
-- expectations for acknowledgements from contributions.
+- how we will acknowledge your contributions.